F-14A Black Tomcat U.S. Navy Carrier-Based Fighter Revell 1/144

 This is “Vandy One”, Air Test and Evaluation Squadron VX-4, NAS Pt Mugu, California, USA, 1991.

-VX-4 is famous for drawing a symbol of a magazine “Playboy”.
+VX-4 is famous for drawing a symbol of the magazine “Playboy”.

-There are many divided parts for 1/144 scale, as the vertical tail, air intake and the engine nozzle.
+There are many divided parts for the 1/144 scale, as the vertical tail, air intake, and the engine nozzle.
 I think this is a precise model.

 Weapons are AIM-9 Sidewinder x 2, AIM-54 Phoenix x 2, AIM-7 Sparrow x 2, drop tank x 2.
 This would be sufficient.

-There is a mold in the inside of the landing gear compartment, and the appearance is good.
+There is mold in the inside of the landing gear compartment, and the appearance is good.

 It’s interesting, but a little hard to build if colored black injection plastic.

-Variable wing is movable, this is enjoyable.
-Because I paint it with lacquer paint, the coating is firm, but prevents from moving it if possible.
+The variable wing is movable, this is enjoyable.
+Because I paint it with lacquer paint, the coating is firm but prevents from moving it if possible.
 Maybe it’s no damage even I moved the main wing 100 times.